Make your Outlook email accessible to people with disabilities

 2. Select the Format Text tab.

-3. In the Font group, which provides options for font type, size, style, and color, select your formatting choices.
+3. In the Font group, which provides options for font type, size, style, and color, select your formatting choices in new Outlook or classic Outlook.

 Format text group in Outlook.